VectorTensor/task-processing/README.md

 ## Task Processing System

 ## Overview
 The Task Processing System is a distributed system designed to handle task scheduling, queuing, and execution efficiently.
 It consists of multiple services that work together to process tasks reliably.
+I haven't used .env variables for storing database credentials which is a bad practice, but it makes building this much simple.
+I wanted to make building and running it very simple.
 ## Components

 ### 1. **Consumer**